 Even though many land managers are aware that Britain’s trees are under threat from an increasing incidence of pests and diseases, they often state they do not fully understand how they can respond to prevent or treat pest and disease outbreaks, or take action to improve general tree health.
-This is particularly true amongst farmers who have less information, knowledge and confidence to deal with tree and woodland related issues.
-This “knowledge to action gap” presents policy makers, scientists and other stakeholders with significant challenges in their information and knowledge translation for different groups of land managers.
+This is particularly true amongst farmers who have less access to information, and confidence to deal with tree and woodland related issues.
+This “knowledge to action gap” presents policymakers, scientists and other stakeholders with significant challenges in their information and knowledge translation for different groups of land managers.
 This research project focuses on co-designing and testing products and networks with farmers, and farmer facing organisations, to try and overcome some of these challenges and barriers to action.

 Research objectives

-The research objectives for the current phase of the project 2021-2024 are:
+The research objectives for the current phase of the project 2021-2023 are:

 - To identify solutions for improving knowledge translation, dissemination and uptake practice that will overcome the main barriers to action on tree health